-10. San Diego, California -
+10. San Francisco, California - 25 million visitors

 San Diego is located in the southern part of California along the Pacific coastline.
 The climate in this city is warm and sunny all year, making it an ideal vacation destination.
-San Diego receives approximately 29.6 million tourists every year.
+San Diego receives approximately 34.9 million tourists every year.
 Here, visitors come to check out the San Diego Zoo, which has over 4,000 animals spread out over 100 acres.
 Other popular sites in the city include SeaWorld, where visitors can learn about marine life, and Mission Beach, for a day of sun and relaxation.
 For anyone interested in history, the Maritime Museum is full of information about the history of San Diego as a seaport.
 The USS Midway Museum is in a real military aircraft carrier and offers a look into the life of US Navy members stationed on these vessels.

-9. Philadelphia, Pennsylvania -
+8. Philadelphia, Pennsylvania - 42 million visitors

 Philadelphia is a historic city that played an important part in the founding of the country.
 It is located in the eastern state of Pennsylvania along the confluence of the Delaware and Schuylkill Rivers.
-Because of its historic importance, the city is a common vacation destination spot with 30.32 million visitors annually.
+Because of its historic importance, the city is a common vacation destination spot with around 42 million visitors annually.
 Some of the most historic sites in Philadelphia include the Liberty Bell, a symbol of freedom, and Independence Hall, where the Declaration of Independence and the US Constitution were written.
 Over 6 million people a year visits the Reading Terminal Market, the oldest farmer’s market in the nation, to try a variety of local dishes.
 For a little bit of nature while in the city, Longwood Gardens provides serenity on its 1,077 acres of artfully designed horticultural displays.

-6. Las Vegas, Nevada -
+7. Las Vegas, Nevada - 42.9 million visitors

-5. Miami, Florida -
+5. Orlando, Florida - 48 million visitors

-4. Anaheim/Orange County, California -
+4. Anaheim/Orange County, California - 48.2 million

-3. Chicago, Illinois -
+2. Chicago, Illinois - 54.1 million visitors

-Chicago ranks third among the most visited cities in the US and gives its 45.58 million yearly tourists a chance to discover the midwestern region of the country.
+The second most populated city in the United States is also the second most visited, with 54.1 visitors passing by in 2016.
 Because the city is located on the shores of Lake Michigan, it experiences strong gusts of wind, giving it the nickname “Windy City.”
 Visitors here can enjoy an excellent arts scene, unique architecture, and extensive shopping opportunities.
 Art lovers should not miss the Art Institute of Chicago, which houses well over 100,000 works of art.
 Some of the most famous art exhibits here include Monet, Renoir, and Seurat.
 For those interested in architecture, the John Hancock Center, the Tribune Tower, and the Wrigley Building are must-sees.
 For a shopping and unique dining experience, the Navy Pier is perfect.

 The Most Visited Cities In The US

-|4||Anaheim/Orange County, California||42,700,000|
+|4||Anaheim/Orange County, California||48.2|